doriancodes/colima-k8s-nix/README.md

 ## Advanced usage (optional)

+This is by no means an exaustive list of how you can customize your builds, deployments and development environments with `nix`, but just some examples.

 ### `lorri` + `direnv`

 `lorri` is a `nix-shell` replacement for project development.
 Once you've [downloaded and installed it](https://github.com/nix-community/lorri?tab=readme-ov-file#setup-on-other-platforms) you can initialize your project like this: